Dudukun/AirBnB_clone/web_static/README.md

-Write an HTML page that displays a header, footer and a filters box with dropdown.
+Write an HTML page that displays a header, footer, a filters box with dropdown and results.